For Hewlett Packard Enterprise Co [HPE], Analyst sees a drop to $17. What next?

 Hewlett Packard Enterprise (NYSE: HPE) today announced financial results for the first quarter ended January 31, 2024.

-Over the last 12 months, HPE stock rose by 0.13%.
-The one-year Hewlett Packard Enterprise Co stock forecast points to a potential upside of 6.88.
-The average equity rating for HPE stock is currently 2.75, trading closer to a bullish pattern in the stock market.
+Hewlett Packard Enterprise Co stock has also gained 15.62% of its value over the past 7 days.
+However, HPE stock has inclined by 13.29% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 4.05% and gained 5.95% year-on date.

-The market cap for the stock reached $20.23 billion, with 1.30 billion shares outstanding and 1.29 billion shares in the current float.
-Compared to the average trading volume of 11.98M shares, HPE stock reached a trading volume of 34100120 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for HPE stock reached $23.39 billion, with 1.30 billion shares outstanding and 1.29 billion shares in the current float.
+Compared to the average trading volume of 13.80M shares, HPE reached a trading volume of 21686865 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Wells Fargo have made an estimate for Hewlett Packard Enterprise Co shares, keeping their opinion on the stock as Equal Weight, with their previous recommendation back on March 01, 2024.
 While these analysts kept the previous recommendation, Bernstein dropped their target price from $20 to $17.
 The new note on the price target was released on January 16, 2024, representing the official price target for Hewlett Packard Enterprise Co stock.
 Previously, the target price had yet another raise to $16, while Morgan Stanley analysts kept a Equal-Weight rating on HPE stock.

-Hewlett Packard Enterprise Co [HPE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.98.
-With this latest performance, HPE shares gained by 1.77% in over the last four-week period, additionally sinking by -10.37% over the last 6 months – not to mention a rise of 0.13% in the past year of trading.
+Hewlett Packard Enterprise Co [HPE] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 15.62.
+With this latest performance, HPE shares gained by 17.89% in over the last four-week period, additionally plugging by 4.05% over the last 6 months – not to mention a rise of 19.14% in the past year of trading.

 The top three institutional holders of HPE stocks are: VANGUARD GROUP INC with ownership of 1.3 billion shares, which is approximately 8.2815%.
 BLACKROCK INC., holding 1.03 billion shares of the stock with an approximate value of $176.59 billion in HPE stocks shares; and BERKSHIRE HATHAWAY INC, currently with $156.75 billion in HPE stock with ownership which is approximately 5.8325%.